ThreeDotsLabs/watermill/README.md

 All tests are run with the race condition detector enabled (`-race` flag in tests).

+For more information about debugging tests, you should check [tests troubleshooting guide](http://watermill.io/docs/troubleshooting/#debugging-pubsub-tests).

 ## Benchmarks

 Initial tools for benchmarking Pub/Subs can be found in [watermill-benchmark](https://github.com/ThreeDotsLabs/watermill-benchmark).